Lentvaris Manor: 19th century

-In 1850 the estate was bought from Izdebski by Count Józef Tyszkiewicz (1835-1891).
+In 1850 the estate was bought from the Szachno family by Count Józef Tyszkiewicz (1835-1891).
 In 1885 he had a Tudor-style palace built on the northern shore of Lake Lentvaris, which was widened during 1850-1873; a causeway connected the estate, which was surrounded on three sides by water, with the town.

 The manor house was built in two stages.
 In 1865-1866 it was led by Gustav Shachn.
 The manor house was a two or three-storey building with a wide entrance porch façade, a tall tower on the southwest side, and on the other side had a lower, two-storey wing.
 It faced the lake.
 It was in Józef Tyszkiewicz’s time that almost all the farm buildings were built as well.

 Józef also planted a large park next to it, designed by the well-known French landscape architect Édouard André: local and foreign trees (larch, gray walnut, silver and Swedler maples, etc.) predominated.